Southern-Cross-Plant-Science/HASCH_ILP/README.md

 The matrix P and pair-wise constraints are saved into files  (*.npy, *.lp.pconstraints) since they are time consuming to generate.
 Unless recalcP is set to True, the npy and lp.pconstraints files are used on future reruns for the same conf input file.
 Reruns are performed to generate new LP files for varying objectives or weight adjustments.
 Each set of settings/objective/constraints/weights should use a unique input.conf, the conf filename is used to uniquely identify the output LP file.
 Reruns are also performed to process the optimizer result file.
 When processing result, the same conf file should be used to match with that of the LP file used.

 Using the included hasch.conf input, vcf2ilp.py hasch.conf will generate ~75Gb of files (uncompressed) and takes at least 8hrs to run.
-The generated LP file is accepted by [Gurubi](https://www.gurobi.com/solutions/gurobi-optimizer) or [SCIP](https://www.scipopt.org).
-The optimizer result file should be named  ``LP_filename + .sol`` for Gurubi, or ``LP_filename + .log`` for SCIP.
+The generated LP file is accepted by [Gurobi](https://www.gurobi.com/solutions/gurobi-optimizer) or [SCIP](https://www.scipopt.org).
+The optimizer result file should be named  ``LP_filename + .sol`` for Gurobi, or ``LP_filename + .log`` for SCIP.
 Using the result file, generate the final probe list and histograms using  ``vcf2ilp.py hasch.conf sol`` or  ``vcf2ilp.py hasch.conf log``